yongxinhui/ForAllX/ProblemSets/Carnap/ProblemSets/06_Problem_Set.md

 ```

 When (and only when) you are happy with your answer, click the `Submit`
 button.
-YOU CAN ONLY SUBMIT ONCE!
-So be careful! *Carnap* will then acknowledge and record your submission.
+You can only submit ONCE, so be careful! *Carnap* will then acknowledge and record your submission.
 There are 12 questions, for a total of 100 points.

-Some low-point problems will check your proof line-by-line, attempting to give some hints if you make mistakes (these hints are sometimes fairly useless, sorry---not my program!).
-Then, if you enter a valid deduction, you'll get a green check mark!
+Some low-point problems will check your proof line-by-line, attempting to give some hints if you make mistakes (these hints are sometimes fairly useless).
+Then, if you enter a valid deduction, you'll get a green check mark.

-Higher-point problems will give much more minimal hints, just about silly syntax errors.
-And no green check mark!
-So don't submit these till you're confident in your proof!
+Higher-point problems will give much more minimal hints, just about silly syntax errors, and no green check mark.
+So don't submit these till you're confident in your proof.
 As usual, the lower-point questions function as partial credit for the later ones, which will floor at 50% if you make an attempt.

 **You must ultimately click the `Submit` button for each exercise!**

 *The fineprint*: Your student page on *Carnap* lists which problems you have completed.
-You do not have to complete all problems at the same time; you can come back to this page and complete part of the problem set later. *However*, Carnap *will not save work on this page, and it won't show
-which problems you already have submitted correctly!* So you should
-keep track of which problems are done, and copy any work you want to
-save and paste it into a text document for later use or reference (but **not for sharing with others**---that's cheating!).
-You
-can also print the problem page with completed problems, or take
+You do not have to complete all problems at the same time; you can come back to this page and complete part of the problem set later. *However*, Carnap *will not save work on this page, and it won't show which problems you already have submitted correctly!* So you should keep track of which problems are done, and copy any work you want to save and paste it into a text document for later use or reference (but **not for sharing with others**).
+You can also print the problem page with completed problems, or take screenshots.
-screenshots.

-### Before you leave this page, make sure every problem which you have solved correctly is also submitted!
+### Before you leave this page, make sure every problem which you have solved correctly is also submitted

 <br />